top of page

 You have probably heard, or read in a textbook, that phrasal verbs should be avoided in formal writing.
 While it is true that many phrasal verbs have an informal nature, such as hurry up, cool off or hit it off; many phrasal verbs are either neutral, such as carry out or in fact formal, such as account for.

 Part of the confusion over phrasal verbs is that they are so common in spoken (and therefore informal) English.
 In fact, as a learner, you will not get anywhere without learning phrasal verbs, even at a basic level - just think of switching on a light or a computer.
-However, just as it is true that you will not get anywhere at a lower level without learning phrasal verbs, it is also true that to trully develop as an advanced writer, you need to master the formal use of phrasl verbs.
+However, just as it is true that you will not get anywhere at a lower level without learning phrasal verbs, it is also true that to truly develop as an advanced writer, you need to master the formal use of phrasal verbs.

 Let us consider the following sentence: